CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Should Burrowbard Stoneseeker survive his ordeal in Mountainmaw Castle, he expresses his gratitude to the party and requests that they accompany him back to Tuntin.
 He further urges the characters to embark on a quest to Tide Echo Cavern to determine the fate of his brothers, Nundro and Tharden.
 Burrowbard is aware that an individual known as the Black Spider orchestrated his capture and hopes that the adventurers will thwart the antagonist's plans.
 Upon their return to Tuntin, Burrowbard rewards the characters with 25 gp each for their assistance and promises them a 10 percent share of the mine's wealth once his operation there is operational.

 With the revelation of the location of Tide Echo Cavern, the characters are now prepared to set forth in search of the ancient dwarven mine.
-Their objective is to uncover the identity of the Black Spider and ascertain the reasons behind the villain's intense interest in the Lost Mine of Phandelver
+Their objective is to uncover the identity of the Black Spider and ascertain the reasons behind the villain's intense interest in the Lost Mine of Tundelver

 ## **Part 4: Tide Echo Cavern**

-Situated fifteen miles to the east of Tuntin, in the deep valleys of the Sword Mountains, Tide Echo Cavern hides the rich mine of Phandelver's Pact, which was lost five centuries ago during orc invasions that ravaged this part of the North.
+Situated fifteen miles to the east of Tuntin, in the deep valleys of the Sword Mountains, Tide Echo Cavern hides the rich mine of Tundelver's Pact, which was lost five centuries ago during orc invasions that ravaged this part of the North.
 Over the centuries, numerous prospectors and adventurers have sought the mine, but none succeeded until the Stoneseeker brothers found its entrance just a month ago.
 However, they were unaware they were trailed by spies in the service of Nezznar, the Black Spider, who followed them to their discovery.
 The drow villain dealt with the two Stoneseeker guardians, arranged for Burrowbard's ambush, and upon learning of the adventurers' association with Burrowbard and their exploits in Tuntin, the Black Spider has given orders to eliminate the characters.
 Meanwhile, Nezznar commences his exploration of Tide Echo Cavern.

 Nezznar seeks the Forge of Spells, where human mages from old Tuntin enchanted dwarven weapons and gnome contraptions.
 However, Nezznar's progress has been impeded by restless undead and perilous monsters within Tide Echo Cavern, forcing him to proceed with extreme caution.